awt-pj-ss23-mendix-2/Mendix-Low-code-tool-extension/README.md

     Generate the Widget.

-Run this command to create a widget called characterCounter
+Run the following command to create a widget called characterCounter

 yo @mendix/widget characterCounter

-and answer the questions asked as follows:

-no need

-cd characterCounter

-and then
+chnage the current directory to the characterCounter directory.
+Run the following

 npm run build

-The terminal should show success state and a new folder with all the essential file should be present for further development
+The terminal should show success state and a new folder with all the essential file will be created for further development.

+Have fun customizing and linking it to your algorithm.